Monitor App Store Ratings & Compare with Competitors

 The second graph in this section will show you an aggregated view of the total ratings.
 This will help you understand how your overall ratings evolve over time.

 The summary table below this graph is also very helpful as it shows the number of ratings at the beginning of the period compared to the number of ratings at the end of the period.
 As a result, you can monitor how your ratings have performed over a specific date range.

 In the last graph of My Ratings tab, you will find the option “Change in average rating.”
 The goal of this graph is to quickly pinpoint the day/week/month in which your app lost/gained the most average ratings.
 For instance, looking at the monthly view for Among Us, we clearly see that March and April were the game’s worst months.
 This suggests that the game received a lot of negative ratings during these few months, which could be due to a bad marketing strategy, a new update, lots of bugs, etc. Thanks to AppTweak, we are able to dig deeper to identify the cause of such a decrease.

 Compare your performance with competitors

-Once you have analyzed your ratings, you can spy on your competitors (or other apps from the same publisher) to see how well they perform compared to your app.
+Once you have analyzed your app store ratings, you can spy on your competitors (or other apps from the same publisher) to see how well they perform compared to your app.

-In the graph section, you will be able to see either the average rating or the total ratings per app over time.
+In the graph, you will be able to see either the average rating or the total ratings per app over time.

 Gaining a deeper understanding of your users’ opinions in one country is valuable, but doing this for each country your app is available in can be complicated.
 Want to quickly see in one glance where your app is receiving the best (and worst) ratings?
-Use our worldwide view by clicking the Worldwide option in the country drop-down in the app header (Enterprise plans only).
+Use our worldwide view by clicking on the “worldwide option” in the country drop-down in the app header (Enterprise plans only).

 Quickly pinpoint where your app has the best/worst ratings